How it works

 You’re in good company

-Teams of every size, shape and sort are collaborating in shared channels.
+Teams of every size, shape and kind are connecting with external organisations in Slack.